2023 Buffalo Bills season: Week 16: at Los Angeles Chargers

 Despite being 12.5-point favorites over a Chargers team that had just fired head coach Brandon Staley and lost quarterback Justin Herbert to a finger injury, the Bills found themselves in a tight game.
 The Bills were sloppy with the football, committing three turnovers; however, Josh Allen led the Bills on a 13-play, 64-yard drive culminating with Tyler Bass' go-ahead field goal with 28 seconds left.
 With the win, the Bills improved to 9–6 and clinched their fifth consecutive winning season.
+This was the first time the Bills defeated the Chargers on the road since 1981, when the Chargers were still in San Diego, and the first time they beat the Chargers in Los Angeles since 1960.